mtrevisan/Boxon/README.md

 <a name="changelog-6.0.0"></a>
 ### version 6.0.0 - 20241013

-- Improve error messages and handling in encoding and decoding process.
+- Improve error messages and handling in the encoding and decoding process.
-- Now it's possible to extends a codec.
+- Now it's possible to extend a codec.
 - Now it's possible to annotate a custom annotation, creating a default.
 - Added `ContextParameter` annotation which assigns a constant or calculated value to a parameter that will be added to the context before processing; each context parameter is created before a field is decoded or encoded and removed as soon as the field processing completes.
 - Added `enumerations` key in template and configuration descriptions.